billy0628/ASUS-Laptop-X509JP-icelake-Hackintosh/README.md

 - [x] Speakers
 - [x] Microphone
 - [x] Bluetooth
-### Notice!：
+### Warning!：
 Do not reboot after entering the Windows dual system, must shut down!
-Reboot speakers will not work !
+Reboot to MacOS speakers will not work !